-We propose to work with the Friends of the River Crane to improve the quality of the habitat for watercourses to the east of the airport and increase their public amenity value.
+We propose to work with Environmental stakeholders to improve the quality of the habitat for watercourses to the east of the airport and increase their public amenity value.

 These green areas and new developments will also support the already strong biodiversity in the area.
 In 2016, it was discovered that there are 2,836 different species of plants and creatures which can be found across the 170 hectares of local biodiversity sites managed by the airport.

 Any redevelopment plans would of course be subject to public consultation as part of a rigorous planning process so local residents would be able to have a further say on these plans too.